 - Ramen noodles: Use fresh or dry or substitute with egg noodles.
 For gluten-free options use gluten-free ramen noodles or rice noodles.

 - Miso paste: white miso paste is best and also the most readily available.
 Avoid using red miso, it will make the broth too strong.

-- Doubanjiang: A spicy Chinese bean paste that also brings a slightly sweet umami flavour.
-Substitute with Chinese chilli oil or feel free to leave it out if you prefer a non-spicy ramen.
+- Doubanjiang: A spicy Chinese bean paste that also brings a slightly sweet umami flavor.
+Substitute with Chinese chili oil or feel free to leave it out if you prefer a non-spicy ramen.